-But checking in at a hotel needs a bit of a personal touch, at least for me, where an actual human being welcomes you to the hotel, tells you where the cool spots are, if you’ve never been to that particular place in the world, which areas to avoid etc.; which kind of makes you feel just a little special.
+But checking in at a hotel needs a bit of a personal touch, at least for me, where an actual human being welcomes you to the hotel and tells you where the cool spots are if you’ve never been to that particular place in the world, which areas to avoid, etc.; which kind of makes you feel just a little special.
 You won’t get that with self-check-in.

 Other than this minor complaint, which is probably not even a big deal for most people, our stay at Park MGM was excellent.